Using your own DigiCert Private PKI Certificates in your Venafi as a Service environment

 In the New API Key window, above “For security reasons, we cannot show this again.” copy your API key and paste it in to your text editor.

-You will eventually need to enter your API key (this string of random numbers and letters) into the appropriate field in your Venafi Cloud account.
+You will eventually need to enter your API key (this string of random numbers and letters) into the appropriate field in your Venafi as a Service account.

 CAUTION: Do not close the New API Key window until you have saved a copy of the API key.
 If you close the window without recording your new API key, you will not be able to retrieve it.
 You will need to revoke the API key that you just created and create a new one.